dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part6_Warren/index.md

 Their presence draws some curious glances, but most traders are indifferent after seeing the Drow with them.
 Finding a few empty beds near the side of the tunnel, they set up a temporary base, laying out their gear and taking a moment to rest.

+As they see some bugbears approaching, everyone begins to get used to the constant chatter, understanding everything regardless of the language spoken.

+Silvius greets the passing bugbears.
+"Hello there."

+The bugbears, surprised but friendly, respond.
+"Hello.
+We're here to keep the peace, but be wary of where you wander.
+Once the market is about to open, we'll start the check-in process."

+The bugbears also mention, "If anything serious happens, that's what the trolls are for.
+You wouldn’t want to see them—there's a throng of them here, maybe hundreds."

+"We're lucky enough to be patrolmen," one of the bugbears continues.
+"We work for Dana and Asperdies.
+Also lucky to be at this gate.
+There's another gate to the north and an offshoot gate.
+There's a slug or something causing issues at one of them.
+Glad it’s quiet here."

+Silvius nods.
+"If you need help with the slug, my group and I would be happy to assist."

+The bugbears reply, "Somebody may come about the slug.
+We’ll let you know."